Cray-HPE/docs-csm/troubleshooting/known_issues/parry_peak_console_boot_errors.md

 ## Description

-  `HPE Cray EX255a` hardware has an issue in it's firmware configuration that causes boots to stall when configured to use the default kernel serial port `ttyS0` which is provided in the compute image created during installation of CSM 1.5.2.
+  `HPE Cray EX255a` hardware has an issue in BIOS versions 1.1.0 and earlier that causes boots to stall when configured to use the default kernel serial port `ttyS0` which is provided in the compute image created during installation of CSM 1.5.2.

 ## Workaround